Dreams of Living in Positano Come True

 Most hotels, restaurants and shops are closed so we take the opportunity to spend time with friends, hiking in the mountains, cooking together and exploring places nearby like Naples, Caserta, Capri and further afield.

-Often the temperatures can be quite mild and get pretty warm on the beach so we will head down for a lazy beach picnic.
-In fact last Christmas the weather was so good we organised a beach barbeque instead of a traditional Christmas lunch.
+Often, the temperatures can be quite mild and get pretty warm on the beach, so we will head down for a lazy beach picnic.
+In fact, last Christmas, the weather was so good that we organized a beach barbeque instead of a traditional Christmas lunch.

-The town comes back to life at Easter, all the shops, restaurants and hotels start reopening.
-Positano becomes a bustling tourist resort and the visitors start arriving in droves.
+The town comes back to life at Easter; all the shops, restaurants, and hotels start reopening.
+Positano becomes a bustling tourist resort, and visitors start arriving in droves.

-I am a makeup artist so I spend the summer season travelling around the coast working on weddings, photoshoots and the occasional TV show.
+I am a makeup artist, so I spend the summer season traveling around the coast working on weddings, photoshoots, and the occasional TV show.

-Weddings are fun because I get to see inside all the beautiful villas and hotels and I often will share a sneaky tour on Snapchat!
+Weddings are fun because I get to see inside all the beautiful villas and hotels, and I often share a sneaky tour on Snapchat!

 One of my favourite things to do, which I recommend to anyone who can swim, is kayaking along the coast.
 I have my own kayak and my dog loves to come with me, sitting on my lap or balancing on the back.